dcorney/dcorney.github.io/_posts/2022-12-09-inevitable-gpt3-post.md

 ---
 layout: post
 category: thoughts
-title: Can GPT3-style chatbots help automated fact checking?
+title: Can ChatGPT3 help automated fact checking?
 ---

 [ChatGPT3](https://chat.openai.com/chat) seems to be taking the world by storm -- or at least getting a lot of interest on social media.
-It is very impressive and can often produce really compelling output.
+It is genuinely impressive and can produce really compelling dialogue.
 It's worth remembering that it's trained on data randomly scraped from the web[^1] so the content is no more or less reliable than using a search engine then clicking some random links.
 So however compelling the output is, ALWAYS take it with a pinch of salt and mentally preface it with "Some rando on the internet says...".
 Indeed, the front page does warn it "may occasionally generate incorrect information".

-So we should never rely on the LLM's[^2] knowledge of the real world, which limits its direct use in fact checking.
-However, tools to support fact checkers must analyse text, and LLMs are designed to capture the statistical properties of text, so perhaps they can help with this work.
+So clearly we should never rely on ChatGPT's knowledge of the real world, which limits its direct use in fact checking.
+However, tools to support fact checkers must analyse text, and LLM's[^2] like GPT are designed to capture the statistical properties of text, so perhaps they can help with this work.
 For example, one tool we've developed at [Full Fact](https://fullfact.org/about/automated/) is a "Stats Checker", which extracts some basic information from newspaper articles and then verifies if the data matches official statistics.

-So here's some initial probing to see how a chatbot or a large language model tuned for question answering (QA) might help support fact checking.
+So below is my initial probing to see how a chatbot or similar LLM might help support fact checking.
 The response to each prompt shown here is a direct copy/paste from the OpenAI web tool, with my comments underneath.
 ChatGPT is a dialogue system and some context is carried over, so the exact results depend on the recent history of prompts.
+And this is definitely not a systematic or scientific study!

 I started with inflation.

+## Answering simple questions

 Prompt:
 > What is the current rate of inflation in the UK?